 - basic Lightroom (Camera Raw) adjustment

-- introduction to Photoshop adjustments and luminosity masks
+- introduction to Photoshop adjustments

 - using post-processing to achieve the composition that you pre-visualized